Daxsum/highlight_pos_backend/README.md

 # Pos Printing Systems Backend

 ## Introduction
-Welcome to the "# Pos Printing Systems Backend in MERN Stack" repository!
+Welcome to the "# Pos Printing Systems Backend" repository!
 This repository focuses on developing the server-side component of a point-of-sale (POS) printing system using the ME (MongoDB, Express.js).
 The backend provides the necessary APIs for handling print requests, interacting with the printer, and managing the printing system's configuration.

 ## Getting Started
-To get started with the POS printing system backend in the MERN stack, follow these steps:
+To get started with the POS printing system backend, follow these steps:

 1. Clone or download the repository to your local development environment.